AnonymousAuthor000/Code2536/README.md

 ## Test

-1. Build the obfuscation library:
+1. Build the obfuscation model:

-`python obfuscation.py --extra_layer=30 --shortcut=30`

-2. Reinstall the TensorFlow:

-`pip uninstall -y tensorflow`

-`pip install /tmp/tensorflow_pkg/tensorflow-2.9.1-cp38-cp38-linux_x86_64.whl`
+`bash build_obf.sh`

-Note that if the default pip is not in the conda env (using the command `which -a pip`), you can delete pip files in the '.local/bin/'.
+Note that you can modify the test model and obfuscation parameters in the script.

-3. Generate the obfuscated model:

-`python generate_obf.py`

-Then, the obfuscated model will be generated as 'obf_model.tflite' file.
-You can visualize the difference between the original model and obfuscated model by Netron (https://netron.app/).

-4. test the obfuscated model:

-`python test_model.py`